Equalities Frequently Asked Questions

 Q. What are the main languages in use across Birmingham?

-Q. What is International Women Day?
+Q. What is International Women's Day?

 A. International Women's Day or IWD (8 March) is an occasion marked by women's groups around the world.
 This date is also commemorated by the United Nations and is designated in many countries as a national holiday.
-More information can be found under Events.

 A. The United Nations General Assembly proclaimed that 3 December be observed every year as the International Day of Persons with Disabilities.
 The Day was initially proclaimed to commemorate the anniversary of the General Assembly's adoption of the World Programme of Action concerning Persons with Disabilities to promote understanding about disability issues and to increase awareness of gains to be derived from the integration of disabled persons in every aspect of political, social economic and cultural life.

 Q. What is Lesbian Gay Bisexual Transpeople (LGBT) History Month?

 A. Lesbian Gay Bisexual Transpeople History Month takes place every year in February.
 It celebrates the lives and achievements of the LGBT community.
 For further information click here.
 You can also read testimonials of community groups and organisations supportive of History Month.